 Critical Severity Example

-This is what a report of a Critical severity vulnerability looks like in Netsparker web application security scanner.
+This is what a report of a Critical severity vulnerability looks like in Netsparker.

 Suggested Action for Critical Severity Vulnerabilities

-A Critical severity vulnerability means that your website can be hacked any time.
-You should make it your highest priority to fix these vulnerabilities immediately.
-Once you fix them, rescan the website to make sure they have been eliminated.
+A Critical severity vulnerability means that your website is at risk of being hacked at any time.
+We recommend that you make it your highest priority to fix these vulnerabilities immediately.

 High Severity Web Vulnerabilities

 This section explains how we define and identify web vulnerabilities of High severity ().